medusa-project/ideals/README.md

 $ rabbitmqctl set_user_tags <username> administrator
 $ rabbitmqctl set_permissions -p / <username> '.*' '.*' '.*'
 ```
-Open the management interface at http://localhost:15672.
+Open the management interface at `http://localhost:15672`.
+Log in using the
-Log in using the credentials you just created
+credentials you just created.

 In the Queues tab, in the "Add a new queue" section, add two queues named
 `ideals_to_medusa` `medusa_to_ideals`, both with default properties.
+Then
-Then restart RabbitMQ:
+restart RabbitMQ:
 ```sh
 $ brew services restart rabbitmq
 ```

-## Configure the Handle.net server
+## Configure the Handle.net server (UIUC only)

 Refer to the instructions in the
 [SCARS wiki](https://wiki.illinois.edu/wiki/display/scrs/Setting+Up+the+Handle.net+Software+Locally).